 But when you start researching VPNs, you’ll find a lot of confusing information out there – and another thing: there are a lot of VPNs.
 Lucky for you, we’ve taken the time to develop a list of criteria you should keep in mind.
 These are the qualities you should look for in a good VPN for unblocking websites on mobile – and most any device.

-- Device compatibility – If the VPN doesn’t have software for your mobile device, it’s no use to you.
+- Device compatibility – If the VPN doesn’t have compatible software for your mobile device, it’s no use to you.
 So we took this quality as qualifier #1.

 - Encryption – A strong reason to get a VPN is for security, so we made sure each of the VPNs we recommend here have powerful encryption.
 Plus, to be truly safe, your VPN needs to have a solid zero-logging policy on your activity.
 If they’re keeping records on your activity, that’s a hole in your security.
 The VPNs here have good policies against this.